 Collecting can start innocently enough.
-You find a beautiful cast iron trivet an estate sale, and suddenly you’re hooked.
+You find a beautiful cast iron trivet at an estate sale, and suddenly you’re hooked.
 Or, perhaps, it starts with a gift.

-“Back in the 1980s I inherited two small trivets from my maternal grandmother,” said Lynn Rosack, webmaster of the Pressing Iron and Trivet Collectors of America.
+“Back in the 1980s I inherited two small trivets from my paternal grandmother,” said Lynn Rosack, webmaster of the Pressing Iron and Trivet Collectors of America.
 It was from those two trivets that her interest and collection grew.

 “At its peak my collection numbered around 1,500,” she said.

-The simplest way to get classify your trivet types is to break them down by era, which Rosack conveniently labels as antique, vintage, and contemporary.
+The simplest way to classify your trivet types is to break them down by era, which Rosack conveniently labels as antique, vintage, and contemporary.

 Antique trivets, made in the 19th and early 20th century are commonly made of cast iron or brass, straight out of the Industrial Revolution.
 Many of the cast iron trivets of this era have long handles (or a hole in which said handle could be inserted, because they were placed within a fireplace.

 “From the 1880s to the 1930s, when cast iron trivets and sad iron stands were regularly used in the kitchen,” Rosack said, “It was common to offer nickel-plating (to resist rusting) as an option.”

 Beyond the material they were made from, you can identify antique trivets by their casting marks.

 Sprue marks indicate an iron was made before 1865.
 It’s a mark left behind where the liquid metal was poured into a mold, where excess material solidified.
 This can come in the form of a circle mark, or a thin line known as a “wedge mark.”

 In the years after the Civil War (for reasons unrelated to said war), trivets would have gate marks, which are similar to wedge marks, but along the edges of the piece—along the seam of the trivet mold.